Trans fat: Naturally-occurring trans fats

 Vaccenic acid, a naturally occurring trans fatty acid, comprises 0.4–4% of the total fatty acid content in dairy milk.

 Trans fats occur in meat and dairy products from ruminants.
 For example, butter contains about 3% trans fat by weight.
-These naturally occurring trans fats include conjugated linoleic acid (CLA) and vaccenic acid.
+These naturally occurring trans fats include conjugated linoleic acid (CLA) and vaccenic acid (trans-11 18:1).
 They arise from the action of bacteria in the rumen.
 Polyunsaturated fats are toxic to the rumen-based bacteria, which detoxify the fats by changing some cis-double bonds to trans-double bonds.
 In contrast to industrially produced trans fats, this bacterial process produces only a few specific isomers.

+Conjugated trans fatty acids such as CLA are exempt from counting as trans fat in the US.
+The Codex Alimentarius includes an analogous exclusion.

 As industrial sources of trans fats are eliminated, increased attention focuses on ruminant derived trans fats.

-Small amounts of trans fats occur in meat and milk fat.
+Not all ruminant-derived trans fats are innocuous like vaccenic acid and its metabolite rumenic acid (cis-9-trans-11 CLA / 18:2).
+In particular, trans-10 18:1 is not turned into a conjugated linoleic acid by humans.
+It appears to have health consequences comparable to trans fats of industrial origin.

 Hydrogenation

-Trans fat can be an unintentional byproduct of the industrial processing of oils.
-Unlike naturally derived trans fats, the trans fats that result from hydrogenation consist of many isomers.
-In food production, liquid cis-unsaturated fats such as vegetable oils are hydrogenated to produce more saturated fats, which have desirable properties: